hipswan/bugtrackersystem/README.md

 # bugtrackersystem
-This is the low level implementation of th Defect Logging System Please ignore the Naming convention I will surely take care of that in production😉
+This is the low level implementation of the Defect Logging System.

+Please ignore the Naming convention I will surely take care of that in production😉